-We currently maintain three equity compensation plans: the 2011 Plan, the 2001 Long-Term Incentive Stock Plan (2001 Plan) and the 1993 Stock Plan for Non-Employee Directors, as amended (1993 Directors Plan).
+We currently maintain two equity compensation plans: the 2011 Plan and the 1993 Stock Plan for Non-Employee Directors, as amended (1993 Directors Plan).
 Each of these plans has been approved by our shareholders.

-The following table sets forth the number of shares of our common stock subject to outstanding stock options and other rights, the weightedaverage exercise price of the outstanding stock options and the number of shares remaining available for future award grants under these equity compensation plans as of December 31, 2016.
+The following table sets forth the number of shares of our common stock to be issued upon payout of outstanding awards and the number of shares remaining available for future award grants under these equity compensation plans as of December 31, 2017.